cgeneske/CyberArkEPMLCDLifecycle/README.md

 - Complete lifecycle management (on/off-boarding) of standardized local accounts in PAM that are based on LCD
 - Designed to be run interactively or via Scheduled Task from a central endpoint
-- Supports separate on-boarding Safes for staging Mac and Windows accounts
+- Supports separate on-boarding Safes for staging Windows, MacOS and Linux accounts
 - Supports on-boarding across a pool of Safes to optimize per-Safe object counts and keep under desired limits
 - Flexible Safe and Platform scoping provides continuous management throughout the account lifecycle
 - Dynamic FQDN discovery via DNS for "mixed" EPM Sets that contain endpoints with varied domain memberships